Illedan/OpenRepo/README.md

 This could also be folders in your file system, script, whatever you like :)

 ## Running on Windows with AutoHotkey
-One approach to working with openrepo on a windows machine is to use an AutoHotkey script to fire it an if it is already running, just bring it in to view.
+One approach to working with openrepo on a windows machine is to use an AutoHotkey script to fire it and if it is already running, just bring it in to view.
 First, you will need to install AutoHotkey https://www.autohotkey.com/.
 Go to your desktop and right click, new, AutoHotkey Script.